 What is long-term disability insurance?

 Long-term disability (LTD) insurance pays a percentage of your income if you suffer a covered illness or injury and can’t work.
 It typically replaces 40% to 60% of your paycheck for 2, 5 or 10 years, or until you reach retirement age.

 How does long-term disability insurance work?

 There are two key elements of long-term disability insurance: the elimination period and the benefit period.

 If you become disabled, the elimination period begins.
 This is the amount of time you’ll wait before you start receiving benefits.
 Long-term plans usually come with an elimination period of 30, 60, 90, 180, 360 or 720 days — and 90 days is the most popular choice.
 If you have short-term disability insurance, that coverage can bridge the gap until your LTD policy kicks in.

 How long does it last?

 Once the elimination period is over, your insurer pays out benefits up to a specific age, or for a set number of years.
 This is known as the benefit period, and you’ll need to select one when you apply for a policy.

-The most common benefit periods for long-term disability plans are:
+The standard benefit period options for long-term disability plans are: